Bezalelbenny/Mandhi-Shop-Billing-System/README.md

 Bezalel Benny(24ubc225) and Joel John Benoy(24ubc237)

 ## Problem Statement:
 In many small restaurants and Mandhi shops, billing is often done manually, which can lead to calculation errors, slow service, and inefficient record management.
-This project aims to develop a simple and user-friendly billing system that automates item selection, quantity input, and bill calculation using a graphical interface.
+This project aims to develop a simple and user-friendly billing system that automates item selection, quantity input, and bill calculation using a graphical interface.Also to display the details od customers and their bills ad database.

 ## Objective
 The main objective of this project is to design and implement a Mandhi Shop Billing System using Java that can be accessed by anyone: